Muisca: El Dorado

-The origin of the legend of El Dorado (Spanish for "The Golden One") in the early 16th century may be located in the Muisca Confederation.
+The origin of the legend of El Dorado (Spanish for "The Golden") in the early 16th century may originate with the Muisca Confederation.
+In 1539, Sebastián de Belalcázar's treasurer, Gonzalo de la Peña, wrote that the expedition left Popayán towards Bogotá "in search of a land called El Dorado".
+This marks the earliest recorded use of the phrase, occurring just before his meeting with Jiménez de Quesada and the Muisca.
+In 1550, over ten years after the conquest, Jiménez de Quesada described the continued quest for El Dorado: "All the reports ... which set everyone's feet marching from the North Sea so excitedly ... later appeared to be the same thing, namely this kingdom of New Granada."

+Other Spanish references speak of El Dorado not as a golden land, but rather to chief whose body was anointed in gold powder as part of a ritual.
 The zipa offered gold and other treasures to the Guatavita goddess.
 To do so, the zipa covered himself with gold dust and washed it off in the lake while tossing gold trinkets into the waters.
-This tradition was well known outside the Confederation, as far as the Caribbean Sea; the Spaniards were attracted by stories of a "city of gold" that did not exist.
+This tradition was well known outside the Confederation, as far as the Caribbean Sea.
+Two small golden rafts were discovered in 1856 and 1969 that seem to confirm this ritual.
+Each was in the Muisca style of gold work, with a primary central chief surrounded by attendants.
+The first of these artifacts was destroyed in a fire, while the surviving raft can be seen in Bogotá's Museo del Oro (Museum of Gold).

+The Spaniards were attracted by stories of a "city of gold" that did not exist.
 Indigenous people sometimes got rid of the avaricious Spaniards in that way, pointing them in the direction of other peoples.
 Lake Guatavita was explored by conquistadors who were looking for gold offerings from the zipa to the goddess.
 The legend grew until the term became a metaphor for any place where great wealth may be found or made.

 Architecture

 The Muisca did not construct large stone structures.
 They didn't use the abundant rock to leave monumental ruins as has happened with other American cultures.
-Their houses were built with materials such as clay, canes, and wood.
+Their houses were built with clay, canes, and wood.
 The houses had a conical form, most of them to the point that Gonzalo Jiménez de Quesada, founder of Bogotá, gave the area the name Valle de los Alcázares ("Valley of the Palaces").
 The houses had small doors and windows, and the dwellings of the higher rank citizens were different.
 The Muisca used little furniture as they would typically sit on the floor.